Skip to main content

 Columns

 Most data tables include a Columns button.
-You can choose what details about your data are displayed in the table.
-Changing the columns will only apply to your own session.
+Use it to choose which columns you see.
+This only affects your own session.

 Filters